-Aggravated DUI Lawyers in California
+Aggravated DUI Lawyers in Orange County

 Offering Ferocious Defense When You Need It Most

-Penalties for a California conviction of driving under the influence (DUI) can be harsh, but first offenders do not usually serve time in jail.
+Penalties for a Orange County conviction of driving under the influence (DUI) can be harsh, but first offenders do not usually serve time in jail.
 When the circumstances of a DUI are aggravated, however, a first offender is more likely to be sentenced to jail, while the sentences imposed for a second or subsequent offense become more severe than they would have been in the absence of aggravating factors.

-If you have been charged with an aggravated DUI in Orange County or elsewhere in Southern California, you give yourself the best chance of avoiding jail and loss of driving privileges by enlisting the help of an experienced DUI attorney.
+If you have been charged with an aggravated DUI in Orange County or elsewhere in Southern Orange County, you give yourself the best chance of avoiding jail and loss of driving privileges by enlisting the help of an experienced DUI attorney.
 Randy Collins has earned the respect of his peers and the gratitude of satisfied clients by fighting aggressively against DUI convictions.

 Excessive Blood Alcohol Concentration

 Courts take a number of factors into account when they decide upon a DUI sentence.
 One of those is the driver’s blood alcohol concentration (BAC).
-It is illegal to drive with a BAC of .08 or above, but section 23578 of California’s Vehicle Code requires courts to consider a BAC of 0.15 or higher as a “special factor” that may justify an enhanced sentence.
+It is illegal to drive with a BAC of .08 or above, but section 23578 of Orange County’s Vehicle Code requires courts to consider a BAC of 0.15 or higher as a “special factor” that may justify an enhanced sentence.
 Even when a driver receives probation, the court is likely to impose punitive conditions that will make a driver’s life more difficult.

 Refusal to Take a Test